femtomc/Jaynes.jl/docs/src/modeling_lang.md

 `plate` does not place requirements on the function `f` (other than the implicit requirements for valid programs, as described above) but does require that the arguments be a `Vector` with each element matching the signature of `f`. `plate` then iteratively applies the function as a kernel for each element in the argument vector (similar to the functional `map` operation).

 In the future, a number of other specialized call sites are planned.
 The fallback is always black-box tracing, but if you provide the tracer with more information about the dependency structure of your probabilistic program, it can utilize this to accelerate iterative inference algorithms.
+One interesting research direction is the automatic discovery of these patterns in programs: if you're interested in this, please contribute to the [open issue about automatic structure discovery](https://github.com/femtomc/Jaynes.jl/issues/31).